Last updated: July 5, 2018

 Areas of research achievement and investigation throughout the university include high-performance computing; advanced materials; wireless telecommunication; housing; human and animal health; cognition, development, and behavior; the environment; and energy, including power electronics, biofuels, fuel cells, and solar-powered building structures.
 In the social sciences, scholarship and creative work include cultural expression and literature; interactions between ideas, technology, and people; performing arts; and more.

 The university is affiliated with two human medical schools, each with a significant research component:

-The Virginia Tech Carilion School of Medicine, which opened its doors in August 2010, graduated its fourth class in May 2017.
+The Virginia Tech Carilion School of Medicine, which opened its doors in August 2010, graduated its fifth class in May 2018.
 Curriculum value domains are basic sciences, clinical sciences, research, and interprofessionalism.
 Students and clinicians will be partners in the research enterprise.

 The Virginia Tech–Wake Forest University School of Biomedical Engineering and Sciences integrates the capabilities of the Virginia Tech College of Engineering, Wake Forest University School of Medicine, and the Virginia-Maryland College of Veterinary Medicine.
 Virginia Tech’s research includes biomechanics, cellular transport, computational modeling, biomaterials, bioheat and mass transfer, biofluid mechanics, instrumentation, ergonomics, and tissue engineering.

 Virginia Tech has about 700 faculty members devoted strictly to research — research scientists concentrating on creating new knowledge and solving problems.
 In addition, Virginia Tech has about 1,440 tenured and teaching faculty, many of who conduct research.